Support Us Button Widget

 Here are a few of the highlights:

 “Plenty of people are going to write about how Helene affected Asheville in the coming years,” said the symposium’s founder, UNC Asheville professor William Bares.
-“We want to share the voices of people who lived through it and preserve them for the future.”
+“This is our moment to share the voices of people who lived through it and preserve them for the future.”

 Check out the full schedule here.